nadhirchoudhury/grc-portfolio/README.md

 All documents in this portfolio are created for learning and demonstration purposes only.
 They are meant to show my understanding and should not be used in a real production environment.

----

-If you want, I can make this even stronger by making it sound like a top 1 percent candidate or tailor it specifically for the exact jobs you are applying to.